SanneBerends/LAMAS/docs/index.markdown

 (s3632644) and Sanne Berends (s3772950)

 # Introduction
-For this project, a simplified version of the game 'Beverbende' was modelled using epistemic logic for the strategy of the players.
+For this project, a simplified version of the game 'Beverbende'[^1] was modelled using epistemic logic for the strategy of the players.
 Beverbende is a simple Dutch game, where players have 4 cards each, and their goal is to minimize the total worth of their cards.
 During the game they can interchange their cards with cards from a deck.
 When they think their total card worth is lower than that of other players, they say 'Bever' and the game ends.
 We propose the use of a Kripke model